ratt-ru/montblanc/README.md

 This should clone the [moderngpu][moderngpu] and [cub][cub] CUDA libraries which are needed by montblanc.

+### Setting up the CUDA path

+Montblanc is dependent on PyCUDA, which in turn depends on CUDA.
+It needs to know where CUDA is installed.
+This is usually somewhere like `/usr/local/cuda-5.5`.
+It is useful to create the following environment variables.

+    # export CUDAHOME=/usr/local/cuda-5.5
+    # export PATH=$PATH:$CUDAHOME/bin
+    # export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:$CUDAHOME/lib64

+**CUDAHOME** will inform the installer about CUDA's install location, **PATH** points at the **nvcc** CUDA compiler and **LD_LIBRARY_PATH** points at the CUDA libraries.

 ### Building the package

 Run

     # python setup.py build

 to build the package.
-This should automatically find your CUDA compiler and compile the necessary C extensions.
+With the CUDA environment variables set, it should be able to find the CUDA compiler and compile the C extensions.
 The following:

     # python setup.py install